Andrey885/delta9-image-classification/README.md

 Downloading the scripts
 ============
-There is a wonderful repository of tensorflow called *tensorflow for poets* on github. https://github.com/googlecodelabs/tensorflow-for-poets-2
+There is a wonderful repository of tensorflow called *tensorflow for poets-2* on github. https://github.com/googlecodelabs/tensorflow-for-poets-2

 Click *download* button there.
-A folder *tensorflow-for poets* will appear in your home directory.
+A folder *tensorflow-for poets-2* will be created in your home directory.

 Sort images by classes
 ============
 You may use file *sort.py* of this repository.
 For this install *shutil* package.
 Create a folder "photoes" in *tf_files* directory.
 The result must be 17 folders, each named after the class.

 The script only creates one folder.
-In this version we have to start it 17 times, each time manually writing the path in line...
+In this version we have to start it 17 times, each time manually writing the path in line *shutil.copy*

 I'll put the output folder (*photoes*) here just in case.

 Run the retraining script
 ============
 Now everythin is ready.
-Open Anaconda prompt, *cd* to *tensorflow-for-poets-2* directory and run the following (it's one line): python -m scripts.retrain
+Open Anaconda prompt, *cd* to *tensorflow-for-poets-2* directory and run the following (it's one line):
+*python -m scripts.retrain

 --bottleneck_dir=tf_files\bottlenecks